ryanhaining/cppitertools/README.md

 ```
 *Note*: Just like Python's `itertools.groupby`, this doesn't do any sorting.
 It just iterates through, making a new group each time there is a key change.
-Thus, if the the group is unsorted, the same key may appear multiple times.
+Thus, if the group is unsorted, the same key may appear multiple times.

 accumulate
 -------
 Differs from `std::accumulate` (which in my humble opinion should be named
 `std::reduce` or `std::foldl`).
 It is similar to a functional reduce where one
 can see all of the intermediate results.
 By default, it keeps a running sum.
 Prints: `1 3 6 10 15`
 ```c++